-The CWE standards used and cited are given in the SourceCheck user manual.
-There is a chapter in the user manual about CWE, which describes the relevant CWE information and declares the specific CWE version.
+The CWE standards used and cited are given in the user manual.
+There is a chapter in the user manual about CWE, which describes which weaknesses the Xmaze BAS rule detection solves, and declares the CWE version cited.

 Map Currency Update Approach <CR_6.2>

 Indicate how often you plan on updating the mappings to reflect the current CWE content and describe your approach to keeping reasonably current with the CWE content when mapping them to your repository (recommended):

 The offline update changes the update frequency according to the risk level: Generally, the vulnerability database is updated every 2 weeks and the mapping relationship is updated at the same time; if a high risk is found, the vulnerability database should be updated in a timely manner within 3 hours, and the mapping relationship should be updated at the same time.